fmenozzi/miniMAT/README.md

         $ cd miniMAT
         $ mkdir build
         $ cd build

+   Now, we need to tell CMake where to find Eigen by creating an environment variable that points to the installation directory.
+On Linux, this can be accomplished with the following command (assuming the default installation directory for Eigen):

+        $ export EIGEN3_INCLUDE_DIR=/usr/include/eigen3

     Once inside your build directory, simply run `cmake` and `make` to build the project (If you want to do additional configuration with CMake, run `ccmake` instead):